Electoral Act 1993

 Illustration for Electoral Act 1993

-To be qualified to vote in New Zealand, you must be an adult and meet certain conditions.
-You must be a New Zealand citizen or a permanent resident of New Zealand, and you must have lived in New Zealand for at least one year.
-You must also have lived in the electoral district you want to vote in for at least one month, or it must be the district where you live now if you have never lived in one district for a month.
-If an election is happening, you can vote in the district you live in on the Monday before polling day if you would have lived there for a month by the time the voting finishes.
+You can be registered as an elector if you are an adult and meet some conditions.
+You must be a New Zealand citizen or a resident for electoral purposes.
+You must have lived in New Zealand for at least one year.
+You must have lived in the electoral district for at least one month.
+If you have not lived in one district for a month, you can register in the district where you live now.
+If a election is happening, you can be treated as living in a district for a month if you live there when registration closes.
+This rule applies even if you move out of the district before the election.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.